 We believe that NFL players deserve the highest quality of representation possible and that is why Provost Umphrey Law Firm has decided to become involved in the litigation against the NFL for brain injuries suffered by former players.

-Please click here to listen to Matthew Matheney talk about the NFL head injury litigation on 610 AM (MP3)
+Listen to Matt Matheny talk about the NFL head injury litigation on 610 AM:

 Our lawsuit seeks to compel the NFL to provide medical monitoring for repetitive concussions and cumulative head trauma for former players who are or could in the future be victims of the repetitive traumatic brain injury they sustained while playing in the NFL.
 Provost Umphrey Law Firm is filing separate lawsuits on behalf of former NFL players seeking damages, treatment and medical monitoring for the neurological injuries those players sustained during their NFL careers.
 We are committed to obtaining complete and valid treatment, medical monitoring and all appropriate damages for victims and their families.
 The investigation into this problem has revealed that repetitive traumatic brain injuries sustained by former NFL players during their careers is pervasive and possibly an epidemic.